terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ---

-While presented through the lens of an HTTP server in Erlang, the basics of TLS are the same for any secure server written in any language.
-Ensure the server is configured to send the entire certificate chain to the client, test the connection with a tool like sslyze or looking at the connection yourself with like Wireshark.
-Finally, once the server is properly communicating, take a look at your server's TLS configuration to ensure they are secure and reflect current best practices.
+While presented through the lens of an HTTP server in Erlang, the same basic steps could be extrapolated to any secure server written in any language.
+Recapping my debugging process: First, I ensured the server is configured to send the entire certificate chain to the client.
+Then, I tested the connection with a TLS scanner or a network protocol analyzer.
+Finally, once the server is properly communicating, I took a look at my server's TLS configuration to ensure it is secure and reflect current best practices.